zuhaalfaraj/Design-Digital-Filters/README.md

 # Online Digital Filter Designer

 ## An Overview
-In this project, i designed a software tool that assists designing a digital filter for signal processing, throgh controlling zeros and pools inside the unit circle.
+In this project,  I designed a software tool that assists designing a digital filter for signal processing, through controlling zeros and pools inside the unit circle.
 I used Qt design tool for GUI, and scipy for signal processing.

 ## Prerequisites
 - PyQt